 This compensation should be available even if the accident victim had health insurance at the time of the collision.
 If the accident victim had to lose time from work, then he or she could recover lost wage compensation as part of a personal injury claim.

 In addition, victims of pedestrian accidents might be eligible to receive compensation for mental distress, emotional anguish, loss of earning capacity, loss of life enjoyment, and loss of the ability to use a particular body part.

-What Kind Of Damages Can Be Recovered In A Pedestrian Accident Claim?
+What Kind Of Damages Can Be Recovered In A Pedestrian Accident Claim in Hartford?

 Pedestrian accidents can have devastating results.
 Serious injuries, having to miss work in order to recover, and stacking medical bills are added stressors that victims of pedestrian accidents don’t deserve to face on their own.
 As with victims of any type of motor vehicle accident, individuals who are injured in a pedestrian accident have the right to demand compensation for their injuries and losses.
 Damages that a victim in a pedestrian accident can recover include but are not limited to: